ivanwalsh/techdocs/blog/truth-tables-technical-documentation.md

 # Truth Tables for Technical Documentation

-As readers we tend to skim over the 'happy path' in user guides.
-In general, we reluctantly turn to documentation when lost, confused, and in a hurry.
-Typically, someone changed a setting and we can't figure out how to fix it.
+When we're in the role of a 'reader' we tend to skim over the 'happy path' in user guides and other types of documentation.
+Quite often we only turn to documentation when lost, confused, or uncertain.
+For instance, someone changed a parameter setting and we can't figure out how to fix it.
 So, we crack open the docs, search, and go hunting for the answer.
 But where is it?
+What should I search for?

-Last week, I was re-reading Roger Penrose's 'The Emperor's New Mind' and came across a section where he discusses 'truth tables' in the context of classical logic and computation, and also their limitations in terms of understanding 'human' consciousness.
+I mention this as last week, I started to listen to Roger Penrose's 'The Emperor's New Mind' and came across a section where he discusses 'truth tables' in the context of classical logic and computation, and also their limitations in terms of understanding 'human' consciousness.

-As if often the case when you encounter a novel concept, it sparked a few ideas on how to apply this to technical documentation.
+On the way home from my walk, I began to think if I could apply this concept to technical documentation.

 <!-- truncate -->

-Truth tables offer systematic approach to move beyond "happy path" documentation that assumes everything works perfectly.
+Truth tables offer a systematic approach to move beyond "happy path" documentation that assumes everything works perfectly.

-When users encounter problems, then search online/pdf, most traditional guides fail to address the complex combinations of conditions that have created the unexpected outcomes.
+When you encounter a problem (say configuring RoboHelp), then search online for the answer, most traditional doc sets will fail to address the complex combinations of conditions that may have created the unexpected outcome.

-Instead, if you treat conditions as boolean inputs and map all possible combinations to specific outputs, you can document the edge cases that generate the most support tickets.
+Instead, if you as a tech writer treat conditions as *boolean* inputs and map all possible combinations to specific outputs, you can document the edge cases that generate these issues.

 However, truth tables aren't universally applicable.
-They work best for scenarios with 2-3 binary variables affecting clear outcomes, such as API responses, permission matrices, or feature availability.
-Higher than that and the tables start to overwhelm the reader; hierarchical decision trees provide better user experience in this scenario.
-In terms of cost benefits, truth tables can potentially reduce support costs if implemented correctly instead of leaving users to figure out unexpected errors and create support tickets in frustration.
+They work best for scenarios with 2-3 binary variables that affect clear outcomes, such as API responses, permission matrices, or feature availability.
+Once you go higher than that, the tables become increasingly complex and overwhelm the reader; hierarchical decision trees provide better user experience in this scenario.

+In terms of cost benefits, truth tables can potentially reduce support costs if implemented correctly.
+Instead of leaving users to figure out unexpected errors and creating support tickets in frustration, you can anticipate their concerns and provide the necessary information.

 In this article, we'll look at when *boolean thinking* adds value to your docs and when it can overcomplicate simpler processes.
 Let's get started.

 ## Downside of happy paths

-Traditional documents follow a happy path.
-This frustrates users when they step outside this path: the generic 'one size fits all' instructions offer only limited usefulness.
+As mentioned, traditional documents follow a happy path.
+However, this can frustrate users when they step outside this path: the generic 'one size fits all' instructions offer only limited usefulness.

-- Traditional docs assume ideal conditions.
+- Traditional documents assume ideal conditions.
 Everything must work perfectly, like an AND operation where all inputs must be true
 - Real-world scenarios demand resilience.
 Users need help when ANY condition fails, like an OR operation that provides alternatives
 - Truth tables help expose edge cases that are often overlooked

-**Note**: If most users can work out the happy path by themselves, it begs the question where you should prioritize your documentation tasks.
-We'll discuss this in later articles.
+**Note**: If most users can work out the happy path by themselves, focus your documentation efforts on the failure scenarios and edge cases where users actually get stuck

 ## When to use Truth Tables in Tech Docs

 Here are some things to keep in mind when determining potential truth table candidates.